Some ways to make goals visual and visible:

 David Seah’s Task Order-Up lines up action steps on a rail so you (and everyone else!) can see what’s next.
 You could also use index cards and magnets on a magnetic whiteboard.

 Make or purchase a big whiteboard.
+Use it for a KanBan board.

-Make your own visual thermometer.
+Make your own visual thermometer. (video)

-Make a collage of your goals.
+Make a treasure map of your goals from Mindtools.

 Make foldable goals to carry with you.